laravel/nova-docs/4.0/resources/fields.md

 ## Default Values

-There are time you may wish to provide a default value to your fields.
-Nova enables this using the `default` method, which accepts a value or callback, which will be run when serializing fields for the resource creation view:
+There are times you may wish to provide a default value to your fields.
+Nova offers this functionality via the `default` method, which accepts a value or callback.
+This value will be used as the field's default input value on the resource creation view:

 ```php
 BelongsTo::make('Name')->default($request->user()->getKey()),